jankal13/jankal13.github.io/RESUME.md

 + Managed and refined AWS, Azure, and Kubernetes infrastructure, supporting a 300% annual customer growth rate.
 + Achieved full compliance with ISO 27001:2022, OWASP Top 10, EBA Guidelines (IT Grundschutz) and NIST 800-53.
-+ Provided leadership to internal teams and effectively managed a 150.000 EUR budget.
++ Provided leadership to internal and external teams and effectively managed a 150.000 EUR budget.
 + Integrated new security tools (DAST, SAST, IAST, SCA) into code pipelines, enhancing code quality by 25% and reducing vulnerabilities by 40%.

 #### IT Infrastructure & Cybersecurity Manager, Wechselgott
 London, United Kingdom | Remote
 *June 2020 - September 2022*

-+ Led 5 people as part of the infrastructure and security team.
++ Led a team of 5 infrastructure & cybersecurity specialists, enhancing incident response time by 60% through the implementation of new security best practices
 + Planned, managed and implemented ISO 27001 and BSI 200 standards to the infrastructure and all products.
-+ Introduction of security and privacy by design to all areas within the company.
-+ Introduced Infrastructure-as-a-Code (IaaC) to the infrastructure.
++ Introduced Infrastructure-as-a-Code (IaaC) to the infrastructure, leading to over 99.95% availability and a total infrastructure recovery within 30 minutes.
 + Curated and enforced rigorous security policies and training programs, bolstering company-wide cybersecurity awareness and reducing phishing incident rates by 50%

 #### IT Infrastructure & Cybersecurity Specialist, Wechselgott